-In cash method, the income is counted when your company receives money or check.
+In the cash method, the income is counted when your company receives money or check.
 Expense is counted when your firm pays for a service or product.

 Let’s cite an example so you can better understand.
-If you sell merchandise amounting to $500 to a customer on January and receive payment for it on March 1, you can record the income on March 1.
+If you sell merchandise amounting to $500 to a customer in January and receive payment for it on March 1, you can record the income on March 1.
 This is because it was only on March 1 that you received the payment.

 This method is preferred and practiced by more small business owners.
 For one, it is easier to maintain.
-Business owners or their bookkeepers only record when the firm receives cash, or pays cash out.
+Business owners or their bookkeepers only record when the firm receives cash or pays cash out.
 It is straightforward and simple.
-It requires little record keeping other than checkbook register and bank statements.
+It requires little record-keeping other than checkbook register and bank statements.

 But one disadvantage of this method is that it can distort the picture of your firm’s income and expenses.
-It won’t account well for situations wherein you have used credit to buy supplies, or extend credit to your customers.
+It won’t account well for situations wherein you have used credit to buy supplies or extend credit to your customers.

 It can also lead you to falsely believe that your business is experiencing highs and lows.
-For instance, if your company receives many payments on a month, you may think that the business is booming.
+For instance, if your company receives many payments for a month, you may think that the business is booming.
 But the reality could be that those payments came from sales that took place many months earlier.

-In accrual method of accounting, the job completion date is the one that matters.
+In the accrual method of accounting, the job completion date is the one that matters.
 You can’t put the income down in your books until your business finishes a service or delivers all the products as specified in the contract.
 So if a job takes another 30 days for the finishing touches, it doesn’t have to go on the books until the 30 day period has lapsed.

 For example, your business is a leather repair shop.
 It has been commissioned to repair an antique leather couch, with the job completed on December 10, 2015.
 Your business bills the customer for $1,000, which you receive on January 10, 2016.
 In the accrual method of accounting, your business will have to record that income in December 2016 even though your firm has yet to receive payment from the client.

 The foundation for accrual accounting is the “matching principle.”
 This is the idea that expenses must be recorded whenever an obligation is incurred.
-When a firm makes a sale, the expenses needed to produce the item or provide the service must also be record in the same period—regardless of when the cash is paid.
+When a firm makes a sale, the expenses needed to produce the item or provide the service must also be recorded in the same period—regardless of when the cash is paid.

 The strength of the accrual method is that it can tell you the health of your business.
 You would know if the company is booming or slowing down, depending on the number of orders or deliveries that it is posting for a certain period.

 But it won’t tell you what cash your business has on hand.
-This in turn, could lead you to add debt that you can’t afford.
+This, in turn, could lead you to add debt that you can’t afford.
 Moreover, the accrual basis is very complicated for most small business owners.
 Shifting tax burdens using this method is also difficult for most entrepreneurs.

 Some small businesses try to get the best of both worlds, so to speak, by using a hybrid method.
 They use the cash method for income and expenses, and accrual basis for inventory as required by the IRS.